ataullah1/Alternative-Product-Information-System---Client/README.md

 - **React Icons**: For using icons.
 - **DaisyUI**: For additional UI components and theming.

+## Device Responsiveness

+The website is designed to be fully responsive, ensuring optimal viewing and interaction experience across all devices, including desktops, tablets, and smartphones.
+It utilizes responsive design principles and frameworks such as Material UI to adapt to different screen sizes and resolutions seamlessly.

 ## Project Structure

 The project is structured to ensure clarity and maintainability.
 Here’s an overview: